aisultanios/YBB-YourBudgetBuddy/README.md

 - Cloud Sync: Easily access the same data on all your iPhones
 - Multiple Profiles: For you, your family, your business, etc.
 - More Languages: Russian, Kazakh, Turkish, German, and French are closest on the list

+## 💡 Idea

+The idea for YBB came to me when as a freelancer I struggled to manage multiple income sources and various bank accounts in different currencies.
+Living abroad added to the complexity, creating a potential financial disaster in the long run.
+After trying numerous budgeting apps, I found that those with the features I needed had unintuitive UIs, while simpler apps lacked the necessary tools to stay on budget.
+This led me to develop YBB, an app that meets my needs and helps others, while also serving as a valuable addition to my software engineering portfolio.

 <details>
 <summary>